hsapodaca/meditation-j/README.md

 ## Summary

-J is a set of API endpoints for managing and interacting with therapists and interaction scripts.
+J is a set of API endpoints for managing and interacting interaction scripts for various virtual therapists reciting a meditation script.

-For more information on usage, please see open-api.yml.
+For more information on usage, endpoints, please see open-api.yml.

 ## Getting Started